ESMValGroup/ESMValTool_Tutorial/CONTRIBUTING.md

 you can submit a [pull request][PR].
 To do so, you can make use of the [pull request checklist][PR].
 The reviewers are community volunteers who provide feedback.
-The maintainers have final say over what gets merged into the tutorial.
+The [maintainers][tutorial-maintainers] have final say over what gets merged into the tutorial.

 ## Tutorial guidelines